Sarah + Rachi

 Can’t adopt right now but want to help make more matches like Rachi and Sarah’s?
 Donate now.

-Each year, the Petco Foundation invites adopters to share the story of how their adopted pet changed their lives during the annual Holiday Wishes campaign, giving the organization that they adopted from a chance to receive a grant award.
+Each year, the Petco Love invites adopters to share the story of how their adopted pet changed their lives during the annual Holiday Wishes campaign, giving the organization that they adopted from a chance to receive a grant award.
 This story by Sarah Catherine Straw won Lynchburg Humane Society in Lynchburg, Virginia a 2016 Holiday Wishes award.